 - Showcase+2 Mon 8 Oct 9:30pm – 10:30pm

 Following the premiere broadcast each week, The Walking Dead will be available to watch whenever you want via Foxtel On Demand.
 Of course, you can also watch the Walking Dead online with Foxtel Now or steam the popular series with the Foxtel Go app.
 New episodes will air weekly.

-The FX channel is included in Foxtel Now’s Pop Pack, which costs $15/month.
-You can also get both the Pop and Drama packs at a discount for $25/month.
-Best of all, you can watch Foxtel Now absolutely free for two weeks if you use the special 14-day trial offer that’s available.
+The FX channel is included in Foxtel Now’s Pop & Lifestyle Pack, which costs $25/month.
+Best of all, you can watch Foxtel Now absolutely free for ten days if you use the special 10-day trial offer that’s available.
 There’s no contract, so you can cancel anytime.

 Alternatively, you can also download the latest episodes of the new season of The Walking Dead from BigPond Movies.
 Better yet, get a Season Pass to access all episodes and save more at the same time!

 Six Shows to Watch When You Can’t Watch The Walking Dead